hannesm/jackline/README.md

 In the buddy list, presence subscription information is indicated by `[` and `]` (`?` means that no presence subscription exists for that side).
 The presence is indicated by a single character (o = online, f = free, a = away, d = do not disturb, x = extended away, _ = offline).
 One buddy is in focus (indicated by a grey background).
 Red foreground color means no active OTR session, green that an OTR session is active.
 Blinking indicates that a new message arrived.
 The self-contact is surrounded by curly braces.

+Active keys:
+- PgUp/PgDown navigates through the buddy list
+- Ctrl-q jumps to next notification
+- Ctrl-x jumps to last active user
-PgUp/PgDown navigates through the buddy list, F5 toggles display of offline buddies.
+- F5 toggles display of offline buddies

 Tab completion is available for the prompt.
 Tab completion completes the largest prefix.